Geeking44/Geeking44/README.md

-- 👋 Hi, I’m @Geeking44
+- 👋 Hi, Im Noxolo Masina
-- 👀 I’m interested in Java, ASP.Net and Android
+- 👀 I’m interested in Java, ASP.Net, Angular, Azure Devops and SSMS
-- 🌱 I have currently decided maybe its time to go back to basic's
+- 🌱 I have currently Im Busy with a Bootcamp for programmers and Working at TIH as a Developer
-- 💞️ I’m looking for new challenges that will improve my Programming skills
+- 💞️ I’m looking oto improve my Programming skills
 - 📫 How to reach me: masinasamaria@gmail.com

 <!---